hendratanjaya/pomodoro-app/README.md

 Instalation:
-You can download the source code from the repository, extract the folder and open the folder in a terminal after that you can run these script:
+You can download the source code from the repository, extract the folder and open the folder in a terminal after that you can run these script(you need node.js installed in your device):

     npm install
     node app.js